owasp-noir/noir/docs/index.md

 ## How it works?

-Noir is composed of several key components: detector, analyzer, deliver, minilexer/miniparser[^3], output-builder, and tagger[^4].
+Noir is composed of several key components: detector, analyzer, deliver, minilexer/miniparser[^3], output-builder, and passive-scan & tagger[^4].
 These components interact and work together to effectively analyze source code.
 Through this process, they help identify endpoints, parameters, headers, and more within the source code.

 [^3]: The minilexer and miniparser is a parser and tokenizer used for code analysis to identify various elements within the source code.
 [^4]: The tagger assigns relevant tags to the identified issues for easier categorization and management.